Stand with Ukraine flag

 transport metrics:

-• transport (statsNames - totalMsgs, failedMsgs, successfulMsgs): stats about requests received by Transport from Core
+• transport (statsNames - totalMsgs, failedMsgs, successfulMsgs): The stats that represent the number of requests received by Transport from Core.

-• ruleEngine_producer (statsNames - totalMsgs, failedMsgs, successfulMsgs): stats about pushing messages from Transport to the Rule Engine.
+• ruleEngine_producer (statsNames - totalMsgs, failedMsgs, successfulMsgs): The stats that represent the number of messages pushed from Transport to the Rule Engine.

-• core_producer (statsNames - totalMsgs, failedMsgs, successfulMsgs): stats about pushing messages from Transport to the TB node Device actor.
+• core_producer< (statsNames - totalMsgs, failedMsgs, successfulMsgs): The stats that represent the number of messages pushed from Transport to the ThingsBoard node device actor.

-• transport_producer (statsNames - totalMsgs, failedMsgs, successfulMsgs): stats about requests from Transport to the Core.
+• transport_producer (statsNames - totalMsgs, failedMsgs, successfulMsgs): The stats that represent the number of requests from Transport to the Core.

 PostgreSQL-specific metrics: